freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-078.md

 ## Description
 <section id='description'>

-You change properties of a link when the link has actually been visited by using a <dfn>pseudo-selector</dfn> that looks like `a:visited { propertyName: propertyValue }`
+The default color of link that has not yet been clicked on a page is typically blue.
+The default color of a link that has already been visited from a page is typically purple.

-Change the color of the footer `Visit our website` link to be `grey` when a user has visited the link.
+To make the `footer` links the same color regardless if a link has been visited, use a type selector for the anchor element (`a`) and use the value `black` for the `color` property.

 </section>